 Increasing costs produce cost-push inflation.
-One of the main reasons costs go up is because of an important input increases in cost.
+One of the main reasons costs go up is because of input increases in cost.
 The cost of labor is one of those inputs, so if all the taxi drivers in the world demand to be paid twice as much, the cost of taxi rides will go up.

-Sometimes both these effects happen together – higher prices for a good like gasoline cause workers demand more money from their employers.
+Sometimes both these effects happen together – higher prices for a good like gasoline cause workers to demand more money from their employers.
 This creates an inflationary cycle like the kind the U.S. saw in the 1970s.

 Some economists, like the Nobel Prize-winning Milton Friedman, say that inflation is due to the amount of money in the economy.
 This school of thought is called monetarism, and its students think inflation is caused when the government prints too much money and can be tamed when the government takes money out of circulation (for example, by raising interest rates).

 What Does it Mean to Me?

 President Ronald Reagan didn’t waste time sharing his interpretation of this economic issue: “Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hitman.”

 That is to say, inflation makes the money you save today less valuable tomorrow or next year, or during retirement.
 This erodes your purchasing power and makes your groceries, gas, and rent harder to afford – especially if you’re on a fixed income like Social Security.